11 Amazing Uses and Benefits of Money Tree Plants

 Indoor plants like Pachira aquatica plants can also help us feel less stressed and more engaged when working from home.
 As such, money tree plants are considered to be one of the best feng shui plants for your office desk.

-7) Money Tree Plants Are Pet Friendly
+7) Are Pet Friendly

 Although houseplants are wonderful additions to our homes, some plants are toxic to our beloved pets.
-Thankfully, the ASPCA (American Society for the Prevention of Cruelty to Animals) considers money tree plants to be non-toxic
+Thankfully, the ASPCA (American Society for the Prevention of Cruelty to Animals) considers money tree plants to be non-toxic.

 However, cats and dogs can still experience mild diarrhea or vomiting if they ingest part of a money tree plant.
 As such, keeping your money tree plant away from your pet is a good idea.